NagaSaiDhirajK/RRTMG_SW/README.md

 ### INPUT DATA
 The following file (in the `data` directory) is the optional netCDF input file containing absorption coefficient and other input data for the model.
 The file is used if keyword `KGSRC` is set for netCDF input in the makefile.

+**Note:** The required aerosol input file format for RRTMG may be generated using one of the following methods:
+1. [**Online application**](https://huggingface.co/spaces/nagakasam/Aerosol-Formatter_for_RRTM) — Provides a graphical interface for direct entry of aerosol parameters.
+2. [**Dockerized container**](https://github.com/NagaSaiDhirajK/Aerosol-Input-Formatter-for-AER-RRTM-G-.git) — Runs locally to produce the formatted file.
+3. [**Terminal-based formatter**](https://github.com/NagaSaiDhirajK/Aerosol-Formatter-for-RRTMG-Terminal-Only.git)  — Command-line tool for environments where the online application or container deployment is not feasible.

 | File Name | Description |
 | :--- | :--- |
 | `rrtmg_sw.nc` | Optional netCDF input data file |